Who can I contact regarding submittal requirements?

 Can I file an extension of time on my tentative map?

-When the tentative map (TM) is approved, you get two years to record a final map.
-If you record a phase of the final map, then we will add one additional year to the TM expiration (based on the first recorded map, month/day).
+When the tentative map (TM) is approved, you get four years to record a final map.
+If you record a phase of the final map, then we will add two additional years to the TM expiration (based on the first recorded map, month/day).
 If you do not record another phase before the new expiration date, you can file one extension of time to be approved by the Planning Commission.
 If you are not phasing the map, and nothing has recorded, you are not able to file an extension of time on the TM.
 You will need to get a new TM approval.

 What is a Restrictive Covenant Running with the Land?

 It is a list of restrictions and covenant properly recorded in the Clark County Recorder’s Office which shall run with the land, binding all property owners, their successors and assigns for any improvements to said property deferred for construction until such time as deferred improvements may be called upon to be installed in the future by Clark County.